oglcn/FLLPracticeManager_Release/README.md

 ## Contact
 Feel free to contact me if you need help with setting up or customizing the app for your tournament.
 I am eager to assist and share insights from my experience as a Volunteer and Area Coordinator in FLL tournaments.

+## Demo
+Demo of the application can be found at fllpracticemanager-2024ulusal.azurewebsites.net